cbuntain/collabortweet/README.md

 The `tweets2sql.py` script expects three arguments: a JSON file describing the task, the path to the SQLite file you created before, and the path the JSON file containing tweets (either in Twitter's format or Gnip's activity format).

-The JSON task description file contains the name of the task, the question you want to ask the user, and the type of task (1 for pairwise comparison, 2 for labeling tasks).
+The JSON task description file contains the name of the task, the question you want to ask the user, and the type of task (1 for pairwise comparison, 2 for labeling tasks, 3 for range-based tasks).
 For pairwise comparisons, you don't need more information.
 For the labeling task, you also need to include a list of labels.

 Examples are below: